Ship Breaking in Bangladesh

 Child breaking Yard cover pageEnd of life ship cover pageImpact Costal Zone cover pageBaseline survey cover page

-Logo of YPSA YPSA (Young Power in Social Action) is a non-profit organization for sustainable development started in 1985 (UN International Youth Year).
+Logo of YPSA Young Power in Social Action (YPSA) is a non-profit organization for sustainable development started in 1985 (UN International Youth Year).
 YPSA is registered with the different departments of the people’s republic of Bangladesh.
 YPSA has been implementing various development programs as per the community needs , monitor and advocate the issues related to ship braking industries.
 From 1997 YPSA tries to obtain improved working conditions at ship breaking yards of Chittagong, Bangladesh.
 YPSA organized social campaign program to raise the voice of the mass people about ensuring of the workers’ rights and save the environment and ecology from the pollution that generated from the unsafe and uncontrolled ship breaking practices.
 YPSA has also been implementing regular policy advocacy to influence the policy makers for taking necessary measures and formulate policy and strategy to conduct ship breaking in a safe and environment friendly way.